massenz/go-statemachine/README.md

     	If set, it only listens to incoming requests from the local host -max-retries int
-    	Max number of attempts for a recoverable error to be retried against the Redis cluster (default 3) -redis string
+    	Max number of attempts for a recoverable error to be retried against the Redis cluster (default 3) -notifications string
+    	The name of the notification topic in SQS to publish events' outcomes to; if not specified, no outcomes will be published
+  -redis string
     	URI for the Redis cluster (host:port)
+  -cluster
-  -timeout duration
+        Enables connecting to a Redis deployment in cluster mode -timeout duration
     	Timeout for Redis (as a Duration string, e.g. 1s, 20ms, etc.) (default 200ms)
   -trace